react-page/react-page/docs/quick-start.md

 ## Advanced

 The editor package from `import Editor from "@react-page/editor";` includes some pre-made UI.
-It can be great for quick start, but very often, you'll find yourself in a situation where you will need to modify this UI.
-If that's the case, follow this approach instead.
+If you need to modify this UI, follow this approach instead:

 ```jsx
 import React, { useState } from "react";